amrwc/derulo/README.md

 ## Caveats

 - Windows version
+  - only supports bitmaps (`.bmp` images),
-  - leaves the `derulo.bmp` image behind,
+  - leaves the `derulo.bmp` image behind (it may be possible to delete it, but not immediately after the script is finished),
-  - CMD/batch version
-    - doesn't allow for an automated image/script download,
+  - the pure batch version doesn't allow for an automated image/script download.
-    - only supports bitmaps (`.bmp` images).